wiedehopf/acarsdec/README.md

 All SDR sources described above expect a list of frequencies `<f1> [<f2> [...]]` to decode from, expressed in decimal MHz e.g. `131.525 131.725 131.825`.

+**NOTE: all the SDR sources set the input gain to "automatic", which generally means "maximum" and is a bad idea for good ACARS message reception.
+It is best to tune the gain to maximize Signal-to-Noise Ratio and reduce the number of saturated messages (where the received level is over 0dB).**

 #### audio file

 All formats supported by libsndfile can be processed.